merveakca/E-TicaretDataBase/README(StoredProcedures).md

 ```
 CREATE PROCEDURE CategoryListWithSubCategories
 AS
-Begin
+BEGIN
     WITH CategoryHierarchy AS (
         SELECT
             Id,
             Name,
             IsActive,
             MainCategoryId,
-		CAST(Name as VARCHAR(MAX)) AS Hierarchy
+            CAST(Name AS VARCHAR(MAX)) AS Hierarchy
         FROM
             Categories
         WHERE
-		MainCategoryId is Null
+            MainCategoryId IS NULL

         UNION ALL

         SELECT
             c.Id,
             c.Name,
             c.IsActive,
             c.MainCategoryId,
-		CAST((ch.Hierarchy + ' > ' + c.Name) AS VARCHAR(MAX)) as Hierarchy
+            CAST((ch.Hierarchy + ' > ' + c.Name) AS VARCHAR(MAX)) AS Hierarchy
         FROM
             Categories c
         INNER JOIN CategoryHierarchy ch
         ON ch.Id = c.MainCategoryId
     )

-SELECT Hierarchy From CategoryHierarchy where IsActive = 1
+    SELECT Hierarchy FROM CategoryHierarchy WHERE IsActive = 1;
 END
 ```